gabriel7419/courtside/README.md

 ## Supported Leagues

 Many leagues and competitions across Europe, South America, North America, Middle East, and more.
-[View full list →](docs/SUPPORTED_LEAGUES.md)
+[View full list](docs/SUPPORTED_LEAGUES.md)

-Customize your league selection in the **Settings** menu.
+Customize your leagues and competitions preferences in the **Settings** menu.